MohabWafaie/Data-Jobs-Analysis/README.md

 2- What is the average years of experience for each company industry?
 3- What is the average salary for each company industry?
 4- What is the most requested job position level for each company industry?
+5- What is number of jobs for each company size?
+6- What is average years of experience for each company size?
+7- What is the average salary for each company size?
+8- What is the most requested job for each company industry?
+9- What is the most requested job for each company size?
+10- What is the distribution of jobs according to company locations?